saidbaradai/Today-I-Learnd/Github/Creating a new folder.md

 ### To create a new folder in a github repo you just need to:
-1- "press on "add new file".
+1- press on **"add new file"**.

-2-use the forward-slash charechter to creat a folder.
+2- use the forward-slash charechter to creat a folder.

-exp:
+example:

-#Today-I-Learnd/Github/file-name
+Today-I-Learnd/Github/file-name